BartoszMilewski/ThreeDee/README.md

 For more information see my blog post about [Natural Transformations](http://bartoszmilewski.com/2015/04/07/natural-transformations/) in category theory.

-You can compile and run this program online in the [FP Complete IDE](https://www.fpcomplete.com/user/bartosz/threedee).

-Or, to run it locally, install the [Haskell Platform](https://www.haskell.org/platform/) and the [Yesod web library](http://www.yesodweb.com/page/quickstart).
+To run it locally, install the [Haskell Platform](https://www.haskell.org/platform/) and the [Yesod web library](http://www.yesodweb.com/page/quickstart).

 Note: I don't like programming in JavaScript, so I implemented the bare minimum of the client side.